What is the First Home Owner Grant?

-We’ll look at some general principles of FHOG, the intention behind it and then look at the eligibility rules.
+We’ll look at some general principles of the FHOG, the intention behind it and then look at the eligibility rules.
 We’ll also show you where to find more information depending on the state or territory you live in.

 Introduced to offset the effect of GST on house ownership, the FHOG has evolved into an economic stimulus tool.
 It generally changes to reflect housing affordability, and can change quickly and often.